ministryofjustice/moj-frontend/docs/components/search/_overview.md

 - reading a short list
 - searching on screen, for example using Ctrl + F

-Do user research if you’re not sure how to help users find what they're looking for.
+Do research with users if you’re not sure how to help them find what they're looking for.

 ### Similar and linked components